Letter penned to WDC and Kāinga Ora over Kensington social housing proposal

 Rob Akuhata, manager community engagement and partnerships at Kāinga Ora, walked with a small group of residents as they showed him the area and aired concerns over the proposed builds.

-A spokesperson said the collective group aren’t opposed to social housing, they’re opposed to the sheer size and density.
+A spokesperson said the collective group isn’t opposed to social housing, but is opposed to the sheer size and density.

 Other concerns include the volume of traffic moving up and down the road, a loss of privacy for nearby homes, blocking of sunlight onto nearby homes, and stormwater issues in a flood-prone area.